-Digital Media FINA216 - 2 credits
+Digital Media FINA216 -2 credits

-Digital Media is an introductory course in new media, which provides the technical fundamentals that enable students to begin integrating digital methods in their respective practices.
+Digital Media is an introductory course in new media -providing the technical fundamentals that enable students to begin integrating digital methods in their respective practices.
 Particular attention is placed on balancing technical skills with creative content and experimental approaches.
-Core software is Adobe Photoshop and Adobe Premier.
+Core software is Adobe Photoshop and Final Cut Pro.